-As winter begins to make its return to Central Ohio, caregivers who have a loved one living with Alzheimer’s disease should be prepared.
+As winter begins to make its return, caregivers who have a loved one living with Alzheimer’s disease should be prepared.
 One way to do so is by developing an Alzheimer’s Wandering Kit.
 If the unthinkable happens and your loved one wanders on a cold and snowy winter day, this kit can help rescue workers launch their search more quickly.

 Alzheimer’s Disease and Wandering

 One of the most difficult behaviors Alzheimer’s disease is responsible for is wandering.
 According to The Alzheimer’s Association, six in ten people living with Alzheimer’s will wander at some point as their disease progresses.
 It can happen at any stage of the disease.
 Statistics show that when a senior with dementia is missing, every minute counts.
 Their safe return is dependent upon finding them quickly, especially during the winter months.